 Coal ash is the solid waste generated during coal combustion and includes fly ash, bottom ash, and sludge from flue gas desulfurization units.
 In the United States, the combustion of coal generates more than 100 million tons of coal ash each year.
 Half of these wastes is reused for beneficial purposes such as the manufacture of concrete and other construction materials.
-Coal ash is also enriched in leachable contaminants such as arsenic and selenium that can be harmful to ecosystems near coal ash disposal sites.
-The practice of disposing coal ash in holding ponds has recently received much attention after the catastrophic failures of ash ponds in Tennessee (2008) and in North Carolina (2014).
+Coal ash is also enriched in leachable trace elements such as arsenic, selenium, and boron that can be harmful to ecosystems near coal ash disposal sites.
+The practice of disposing coal ash in holding ponds has received much attention over the last decade after the catastrophic failures of ash ponds in Tennessee (2008) and in North Carolina (2014).
 The magnitude of these spills and the uncertain environmental costs have renewed efforts to improve policies for coal ash disposal and identify beneficial reuse opportunities.

 This research is supported by the National Science Foundation and the Department of Energy.